Sweden Southern Sweden

 Turning Torso reflecting in the water as seen from Ribersborg Beach.

-If you are strolling around Västra Hamnen, you should swing by the Old Lighthouse.
+While exploring Västra Hamnen, you should make sure to stop by Malmö’s Old Lighthouse.

 9. Kungsparken